Landowners of the National Landscape

 Voluntary Trusts

-Some land in the AONB is owned by voluntary bodies on behalf of their members and the wider communitiy.
+Some land in the National Landscape is owned by voluntary bodies on behalf of their members and the wider communitiy.
 This includes land at Midsummer Hill which is owned by the National Trust, and the Crews Hills and Knapp and Papermill Nature reserves which are owned by the Worcestershire Wildlife Trust.
 The specific aims of voluntary trusts will vary but their land is often managed for its special landscape, wildlife and/or historical interest.

 The Public Sector